kayc0des/Umbrella/README.md

 ## Running the Application

 To run the application, follow these steps:

 1. Install the required dependencies:
     ```bash
     pip install -r requirements.txt
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and run:
+   You may need to set up a personal database on your local machine.
     ```bash
     cd umbrella-app
+    python3 create_tables.py
+    python3 superadmin.py
     ```

-3. Run the application:
+4. Run the application:
     ```bash
     python3 app.py
     ```